fastly/terraform-provider-fastly/website/docs/r/service_compute.html.markdown

 * `timeout` - (Optional) Timeout in milliseconds.
 Default `500`.
 * `window` - (Optional) The number of most recent Healthcheck queries to keep for this Healthcheck.
 Default `5`.

-The `package` block supports uploading or modifying Wasm packages for use in a Fastly compute service.
+The `package` block supports uploading or modifying Wasm packages for use in a Fastly Compute@Edge service.
 See Fastly's documentation on
 [Compute@Edge](https://www.fastly.com/products/edge-compute/serverless)

 * `filename` - (Required) The path to the Wasm deployment package within your local filesystem.
 * `source_code_hash` - (Optional) Used to trigger updates.
 Must be set to a SHA512 hash of the package file specified with the filename.
-The usual way to set this is filesha512("file.zip") (Terraform 0.11.12 and later) or filesha512(file("file.zip")) (Terraform 0.11.11 and earlier), where "file.zip" is the local filename of the Wasm deployment package.
+The usual way to set this is filesha512("package.tar.gz") (Terraform 0.11.12 and later) or filesha512(file("package.tar.gz")) (Terraform 0.11.11 and earlier), where "package.tar.gz" is the local filename of the Wasm deployment package.

 The `s3logging` block supports: